janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${BUCKET_URL}` the bucket url
      - `${AWS_ACCESS_KEY_ID}` the AWS credentials Key Id
      - `${AWS_SECRET_ACCESS_KEY}` the AWS credentials Access Key

+   - Setup a Jenkins instance and then pass the following environment variables to backstage:
+     - `${JENKINS_URL}` with the URL where your Jenkins instance can be accessed
+     - `${JENKINS_USERNAME}` with the name of the user to be accessed through the API
+     - `${JENKINS_TOKEN}` with the API token to be used for the given user

 3. Run `yarn install` to install the dependencies